Meet The MILL

 The UW Student Technology Fund helps purchase equipment for The MILL and creates access for the UW student community.
 The MILL is free to all students who complete the required safety training.
 UW staff and faculty may purchase a $25 quarterly membership to use the space.

 In addition to industry-standard tools and equipment, The MILL features 700 square feet of meeting space, ideal for classes, workshops and events.
-The College of Engineering plans to hold approximately six classes and two lab sections at The MILL during the 2018-19 school year.
+By the end of the 2018-19 school year, more than a dozen classes and lab sections will have been held at The MILL.
 Academic and industry partners and registered student organizations are encouraged to host events there as well.

 Since its opening, The MILL has already been used by nearly 650 students, many who have visited multiple times (for autumn quarter, The MILL reports about 3,000 total student visits).
 Fabien hopes that the UW community will continue to take advantage on the new space.

 “The MILL is intended to be the home of experiential learning for engineering students but also a place where the entire UW community can collaborate, design and build," he says.
 “We cannot wait to see the creativity and innovation that will emerge from it.”